Meta Platforms

-Meta Platforms, Inc., doing business as Meta and formerly named Facebook, Inc., and TheFacebook, Inc., is an American multinational technology conglomerate based in Menlo Park, California.
-The company owns Facebook, Instagram, and WhatsApp, among other products and services.
-Meta is one of the world's most valuable companies and among the ten largest publicly traded corporations in the United States.
-It is considered one of the Big Five American information technology companies, alongside Alphabet (Google), Amazon, Apple, and Microsoft.
+Meta Platforms, Inc. (DBA Meta) is an American multinational technology company headquartered in Menlo Park, California.
+Meta owns and operates several prominent social media platforms and communication services, including Facebook, Instagram, WhatsApp, Messenger and Threads.
+The company also operates an advertising network for its own sites and third parties; as of 2023, advertising accounted for 97.8 percent of its total revenue.
+Meta has been described as a Big Tech company.

-Meta's products and services include Facebook, Instagram, WhatsApp, Messenger, and Meta Quest.
-It has acquired Oculus, Mapillary, CTRL-Labs, Kustomer, and has a 9.99% stake in Jio Platforms.
-In 2021, the company generated 97.5% of its revenue from the sale of advertising.
+The company was originally established in 2004 as TheFacebook, Inc., and was renamed Facebook, Inc. in 2005.
+In 2021, it rebranded as Meta Platforms, Inc. to reflect a strategic shift toward developing the metaverse—an interconnected digital ecosystem spanning virtual and augmented reality technologies.

-On October 28, 2021, the parent company of Facebook changed its name from Facebook, Inc., to Meta Platforms, Inc., to "reflect its focus on building the metaverse".
-According to Meta, the "metaverse" refers to the integrated environment that links all of the company's products and services.
+In 2023, Meta was ranked 31st on the Forbes Global 2000 list of the world's largest public companies.
+As of 2022, it was the world's third-largest spender on research and development, with R&D expenses totaling US$35.3 billion.

 History

 Facebook filed for an initial public offering (IPO) on January 1, 2012.
 The preliminary prospectus stated that the company sought to raise $5 billion, had 845 million monthly active users, and a website accruing 2.7 billion likes and comments daily.
-After the IPO, Zuckerberg would retain a 22% ownership share in Facebook and would own 57% of the voting shares.
+After the IPO, Zuckerberg would retain 22% of the total shares and 57% of the total voting power in Facebook.

-Underwriters valued the shares at $38 each, valuing the company at $104 billion, the largest valuation to date for a newly public company.
+Underwriters valued the shares at $38 each, valuing the company at $104 billion, the largest valuation yet for a newly public company.
 On May 16, one day before the IPO, Facebook announced it would sell 25% more shares than originally planned due to high demand.
-The IPO raised $16 billion, making it the third-largest in US history (slightly ahead of AT&T Wireless and behind only General Motors and Visa).
+The IPO raised $16 billion, making it the third-largest in US history (slightly ahead of AT&T Mobility and behind only General Motors and Visa).
 The stock price left the company with a higher market capitalization than all but a few U.S. corporations—surpassing heavyweights such as Amazon, McDonald's, Disney, and Kraft Foods—and made Zuckerberg's stock worth $19 billion.
 The New York Times stated that the offering overcame questions about Facebook's difficulties in attracting advertisers to transform the company into a "must-own stock".
 Jimmy Lee of JPMorgan Chase described it as "the next great blue-chip".
 Writers at TechCrunch, on the other hand, expressed skepticism, stating, "That's a big multiple to live up to, and Facebook will likely need to add bold new revenue streams to justify the mammoth valuation."